How much does charging cost with the Chargemap Pass?

 In the context of time invoicing, it is much more accurate to charge per minute and not per “period”.
 Some networks charge for a one hour charging, even if you only charged for a few minutes.
 We want to avoid that.

 Many drivers of electric vehicles prefer to be charged for the energy consumed, and for this it seems logical to charge per kWh, again without using set tranches.

-From Thursday, Chargemap will no longer strictly apply the rates of the operator, but will promote billing on a per minute and/or kWh, fairer for drivers of electric cars.
+So Chargemap does no longer strictly apply the rates of the operator, but promotes billing on a per minute and/or kWh, fairer for drivers of electric cars.

 A fair price